 - Learn to accept criticism: The art of distinguishing between criticism and personal attack is a crucial skill in personal growth.

-- Take up a hobby that you’re not instantly good at: Try a hobby that you are new at intentionally to learn about how you can give grace to yourself regarding not being perfect on a first try.
+- Take up a hobby that you’re not instantly good at: Try a hobby that you are new at intentionally to learn about how you can give grace to yourself regarding not being perfect on the first try.

 - Join a support group: Support groups are great at helping you to feel more seen and heard within a safe and healing community.
+Online OCD resources can be a great place to find a support group.

 - Talk to a therapist: Therapy is a great way to learn more about yourself and learn ways to cope and manage symptoms in healthy ways.